noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.5a.

 A figure showing the pounds of California halibut landed by gear type in the commercial fleet from 2005 - 2014.
-Data source: CDFW; Figure: NOAA
+Data source: CDFW; Figure credit: NOAA.

 ### Details